-Specsavers has more than 1,800 optical stores, hearing centres and domiciliary partnerships.
-In addition to our core optics offering, we provide audiology services in the UK, Republic of Ireland and the Netherlands and domiciliary eyecare services in the UK and ROI.
-In 2016 we invested in a partnership with Newmedica, one of the largest independent ophthalmology providers to the NHS.
-Through this relationship Specsavers brings together the expertise of ophthalmologists and optometrists to improve eye-health outcomes for patients.
+Specsavers has more than 2,550 optical stores, hearing centres and domiciliary partnerships.
+In addition to our core optics offering, we provide audiology services in the UK, Republic of Ireland, the Netherlands, Australia and New Zealand, and domiciliary eyecare services in the UK and Ireland.
+We also provide ophthalmology services to the NHS and private patients in the UK through our partnership with Newmedica, bringing together the expertise of ophthalmologists and optometrists to improve eye-health outcomes for patients.

 Our joint venture partnership model means that each store is part-owned and managed by its own directors – our ‘partners’.
 The directors are shareholders in their own store business and are supported by our office teams across a range of services related to retail, marketing, accounting, IT and supply chain activities.
 This model ensures that the opticians and audiologists who run their stores can concentrate on delivering what they do best – providing expert eye and hearing care to their customers.

 Partnership has been at the heart of Specsavers since it was founded in Guernsey in 1984 by Doug and Mary Perkins, who moved to the island to be close to Mary’s retired parents who lived there.
 They pioneered the optical joint venture partnership model and revolutionised the industry with their offer of affordable, fashionable eyecare for everyone, at a time when high prices for optical care and limited choice were the norm.
-Specsavers continues to be headquartered in Guernsey today, employing more than 550 people who support the international Specsavers business.
+Specsavers continues to be headquartered in Guernsey , employing approximately 500 people, who support the global Specsavers business.

 Approach to risk management and governance to UK tax

 - Ownership of risk and governance of UK tax risk resides with the Group Finance Director (who is also the Senior Accounting Officer)